wragge/dfat-documents-web/_volumes/volume-26-australia-and-papua-new-guinea-1966-1969/154-submission-payne-to-barnes.md

 ---
+doc_date: '1967-12-28'
+doc_num: 154
+doc_order: 154
+naa_refs:
+- naa_barcode: 11340842
+  naa_control_symbol: 1967/6847
+  naa_series: A452
+  reference: '[NAA: A452, 1967/6847]'
-title: "154 Submission, Payne To Barnes"
+title: Submission, Payne To Barnes
-volume: "Volume 26: Australia and Papua New Guinea, 1966–1969"
+vol_full_title: 'Volume 26: Australia and Papua New Guinea, 1966–1969'
-doc_id: 9662
 vol_id: 26
-doc_date: 1967-12-28
+vol_title: 'Volume 26: Australia and Papua New Guinea, 1966–1969'
 ---

-# 154 Submission, Payne To Barnes

 Canberra, 28 December 1967

  **Papua and New Guinea—political education tour of Australia by a party of Local Government Councillors during October, 1967**

 A report has been received from the Administration officer who accompanied the above party giving his impressions of their tour of Australia.
-This report and comments by the Director of the Department of District Administration1 are attached.2
+This report and comments by the Director of the Department of District Administration[1](#f1) are attached.[2](#f2)

 2\.
 These reports confirm this Department’s impression that the tour was a successful one, especially from the point of view of political education; and that it is desirable to continue running such tours in the future.
 The escort officer from the Administration stated that:—